estahn/k8s-image-swapper/docs/configuration.md

 ## Target

 This section configures details about the image target.
+The option `target.registry` allows to specify which type of registry you set as your target (AWS, Azure...).
+At the moment, `aws` is the only supported value.

 ### AWS

-The option `target.aws` holds details about the target registry storing the images.
+The option `target.registry.aws` holds details about the target registry storing the images.
 The AWS Account ID and Region is primarily used to construct the ECR domain `[ACCOUNTID].dkr.ecr.[REGION].amazonaws.com`.

 !!! example
     ```yaml
     target:
+      registry:
+        type: aws
         aws:
           accountId: 123456789
           region: ap-southeast-2
     ```

 #### ECR Options